 7.10 CHAPTER SUMMARY

 This chapter has explored the thematic synthesis in the light of the wider literature.
 Literature that satisfied the review question has been appraised and discussions informed by their contribution to answering the review question.
 Findings from the systematic review did provide transferable lessons and these have been considered on a broader level with regard to developing future integrated service provision for adults with complex care needs.
 In doing so, the themes identified in the systematic review have been further explored to advance understandings of how lessons learned can transfer to policy making and inform practice.
 The categories of stakeholder involvement, system leadership, governance, sustainability and transformation have also been interpreted to consider the importance of inquiry-guided research in health and social care systems and public services.
+Chapter 8 provides reflections on my learning experiences throughout the research process.
+The chapter also describes how personal and academic development have assisted in advancing the research project.